MaterializeInc/demos/ecommerce/README.md

 1. It seeds MySQL with `item`, `user` and `purchase` tables, and then begins rapidly adding `purchase` rows that join an item and a user. _(~10 per second)_
 2. It simultaneously begins sending JSON-encoded `pageview` events directly to kafka. _(~750 per second)_

-As the database writes occur, Debezium/Kafka stream the changes out of MySQL.
+As the database writes occur, Debezium/Kafka stream the changes out of MySQL to Confluent Cloud Kafka.
 Materialize subscribes to this change feed and maintains our materialized views with the incoming data––materialized views typically being some report whose information we're regularly interested in viewing.

-For example, if we wanted real time statistics of total pageviews and orders by item, Materialize could maintain that report as a materialized view.
+For example, if we wanted real time statistics of total `pageviews` and orders by item, Materialize could maintain that report as a materialized view.
 And, in fact, that is exactly what this demo will show.

 ## Prepping Mac Laptops